Snowfork/BTRST-Contracts/README.md

-# BTRUST Token
+# BTRST Token

 ## Summary

-This is the git repository for the BTRUST token.
+This is the git repository for the BTRST token.
 It contains a openzeppelin-based ERC20 token and truffle deployment and configuration for testing and deployment to various networks.

 The token is currently deployed on Ropsten at: **0x709AE94F23F3a4B613eB897055b606d887299De4**